psychobas/website_dominik/content/authors/admin/_index.md

 - Visitors
 ---

-I'm currently a PhD student at the Center for Philanthropy Studies (CEPS) and the Center for Economic Psychology at the University of Basel.
-I study social preferences and nonprofit organizations and I am passionate about Natural Language Processing and Data Science.
+I’m currently a postdoctoral researcher at the Center for Philanthropy Studies (CEPS) at the University of Basel.
+My research evolves around Philanthropy and I am passionate about Natural Language Processing and Machine Learning.

+My PhD was about social preferences and I am currently continuing on testing social preference theories using data from the crowdfunding platform GoFundMe.
+I am also interested in the Sustainable Development Goals (SDGs) and how philantropic institutions can contribute to the goals.
+In a third line of research, I use mission statements of Swiss third- and private sector organizations to study how similar the two sectors are and how this evolved over the last 20 years.